joshuar/go-hass-anything/docs/development/Apps.md

 Additionally, if the app is self-contained and not running through the agent framework, it will need to supply a `hass.MQTTClient` to the `hass.*` functions.

+## Example App

+Check out the [example app](../../internal/apps/exampleApp/exampleApp.go) which
+demonstrates:

+- How to get data from the system running Go Hass anything using an external Go package.
+- How to get data from the web using a helper function to issue web requests.
+- How to create a button in Home Assistant that when pressed, will execute an app action.

+The code has lots of comments for guidance.
+It can also be heavily optimised from its current state and so is a good starting point for practising Go as well.

 ## Developing for the agent

 To develop an app to be run by the agent: